dfinke/katacoda-scenarios/wordcount/intro.md

-Welcome to building a `PowerShell` WordCount Scenario!
+Welcome to building a `PowerShell` word count Scenario!